vikasmotla/Sign-In---Log-In/README.md

 <br/><br/>
 3. "Login.php" contains code for connection to database and it takes input from Login Form and select query will be executed to retreive data of entered email id.
 If password matches then result will be displayed otherwise it will check for errors and display suitable errors.
 <br/><br/>
+4. "Result.html" displays the message "Hi.. (username)" when login is successfull.<br/><br/>
-4. Snapshot folder contains all the snapshots of the project such as Sign Up form, Login Form, Error if email already exists, Wrong password etc.
+5. Snapshot folder contains all the snapshots of the project such as Sign Up form, Login Form, Error if email already exists, Wrong password etc.